HespanhaPublic/ComputationGraphs.jl/docs/src/examples.md

 this will use a network with 1 input, 2 output, a few hidden layers, and `relu` activation functions.

 1) We start by using [denseChain!](@ref) to construct a graph that performs all the computations needed to do inference and compute the (training) loss function for the network.
-The computation graph will
+The computation graph will support:
-support:

    + *inference*, i.e., compute the output for a given input;
    + *training*, i.e., minimize the loss for a given set of inputs and desired outputs.

    For training we will use a large batch size, but for inference we will only provide one input at a time.

 ```@example examples2
 using ComputationGraphs, Random
-graph=ComputationGraph{Float32}()
+begin # end
+graph=ComputationGraph(Float32)
 hiddenLayers=[30,20,30]
+nNodes=[1,hiddenLayers...,2]
 (; inference, training, theta)=denseChain!(graph;
-        nNodes=[1,hiddenLayers...,2],
+        nNodes,
         inferenceBatchSize=1,
         trainingBatchSize=5_000,
         activation=ComputationGraphs.relu,
         loss=:mse)
 println("graph with ", length(graph), " nodes and ",ComputationGraphs.memory(graph)," bytes")
 nothing # hide
+end # hide
 ```

 where

 + `nNodes` is a vector with the number of nodes in each layer, starting from the input and ending at the output layer.
 + `inferenceBatchSize` is the number of inputs for each inference batch.
 + `trainingBatchSize` is the number of inputs for each training batch.
 + `activation`: is the activation function.
 + `loss` defines the loss to be the mean square error.

 and the returned tuple includes

 + `inference::NamedTuple`: named tuple with the inference nodes:
         + `input` NN input for inference
         + `output` NN output for inference

-    `+ training::NamedTuple`: named tuple with the training nodes:
++ `training::NamedTuple`: named tuple with the training nodes:
         + `input` NN input for training
         + `output` NN output for training
         + `reference` NN desired output for training
         + `loss` NN loss for training

 + `theta::NamedTuple`: named tuple with the NN parameters (all the matrices W and b)

 1) We then use the [adam!](@ref) recipe add to the graph the computation needed to optimize the weights.